aurel192/tutorials/SQL/sqlbolt.md

 ```
 ###	SQL Lesson 3: Queries with constraints (Pt.
 2)

-1. Find all the Toy Story movies
+1.Find all the Toy Story movies
 ```sql
 SELECT * FROM movies
 WHERE Title LIKE "Toy%"
 ```
-2. Find all the movies directed by John Lasseter
+2.Find all the movies directed by John Lasseter
 ```sql
 SELECT * FROM movies
 WHERE director = "John Lasseter"
 ```
-3. Find all the movies (and director) not directed by John Lasseter
+3.Find all the movies (and director) not directed by John Lasseter
 ```sql
 SELECT Title, Director FROM movies
 WHERE director != "John Lasseter"
 ```
-4. Find all the WALL-* movies
+4.Find all the WALL-* movies
 ```sql
 SELECT * FROM movies
 WHERE title LIKE "WALL%"
 ```
 ###	SQL Lesson 4: Filtering and sorting Query results

-1. List all directors of Pixar movies (alphabetically), without duplicates
+1.List all directors of Pixar movies (alphabetically), without duplicates
 ```sql
 SELECT DISTINCT director FROM movies
 ORDER BY director
 ```
-2. List the last four Pixar movies released (ordered from most recent to least)
+2.List the last four Pixar movies released (ordered from most recent to least)
 ```sql
 SELECT title FROM movies
 ORDER BY Year DESC
 LIMIT 4
 ```
-3. List the first five Pixar movies sorted alphabetically
+3.List the first five Pixar movies sorted alphabetically
 ```sql
 SELECT title FROM movies
 ORDER BY title
 LIMIT 5
  ```
-4. List the next five Pixar movies sorted alphabetically
+4.List the next five Pixar movies sorted alphabetically
 ```sql
 SELECT title FROM movies
 ORDER BY title ASC